 Orientation of the Negatives

-The three plates were exposed simultaneously with either a two-mirror one-shot, or a single-mirror bi-pack one-shot camera.
-In a repeating back camera all three images are laterally identical because their emulsions face the same direction (toward the lens).
-When a one-shot camera is used one of the images will be laterally reversed from the other two.
+The three plates could have been exposed with either a two-mirror one-shot, or a single-mirror bi-pack one-shot camera.
+In a repeating back camera all three images are laterally identical because their emulsions face the same direction — toward the lens.
+When a one-shot camera is used, one of the images will be laterally reversed from the other two.

 A bipack camera uses a single mirror to expose three plates.
-Two plates are in contact with each other; their emulsions touch.
+A bipack consists of two plates that are in contact with each other; their emulsions touch.
 The third plate is alone and its emulsion faces the lens.
-The reversed image will be on one of the plates in the pair (bipack).
-Which plate will be reversed from the others depends upon the camera design, whether light that exposes the pair is reflected from or passes through the mirror, and it also depends upon how the plates are arranged (which color sensitive plates are in the bipack and which of the pair faces the lens).
+The reversed image will be on one of the plates in the bipack.

 A two mirror one-shot camera divides and directs the image formed by the lens in three directions.
 Approximately one third of the light is reflected to one side by a semi-transparent mirror.
 That light passes through a colored filter, either red, green or blue depending upon the camera design, and a black and white film or glass plate is exposed.
 Two thirds of the light passes through this mirror and strikes a second semi-transparent mirror.
 In this case, one half of the light is reflected to one side, passes through a colored filter and makes another exposure.
 Lastly, the remaining light passes through the second mirror, a colored filter, the green filter in this case, and makes the third exposure.
 Light traveling along the red and blue paths is reflected once off a mirror.
 Light traveling to the green record is not reflected; it passes straight through two mirrors.
 A reflected image will be laterally reversed from one that is not reflected.